AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Go to **CoPilot > Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.

-Before starting the deployment of the VPC in GCP, verify once again whether the CIDR range `172.16.22.0/24` is overlapping with an existing cidr or not, as shown below.
+Before proceeding with the deployment of the VPC in GCP, please verify once more whether the CIDR range `172.16.22.0/24` overlaps with any existing CIDR ranges, as illustrated below.

 ```{figure} images/lab1-newpic8.png
 ---